 Accepting or rejecting tenant applications isn’t as easy as it looks.
 You have to be extremely careful when making tenant selections not to overlook any fair housing rules.
 Making a decision based on potentially discriminating application questions could ultimately lead to non-compliance fines.
 Arlington, TX property management companies absolutely must train their property staff and managers to be aware of all facets of the Fair Housing legislation to ensure you are in compliance.

 When trying to tailor an advertisement to a particular group of people, you may inadvertently be excluding another group.
 For example, when advertising that your property is perfect for senior citizens, it can appear that you are discriminating against families.
 It’s not easy to even approach marketing when potential discrimination is around every corner of property management.
-The Arlington, TX Real Property Managers at Real Property Management Specialized can guide you through your marketing strategies, so you avoid any discriminatory pitfalls.
+The Arlington, TX Real Property Managers at Specialized Property Management Specialized can guide you through your marketing strategies, so you avoid any discriminatory pitfalls.

 Tenant Selection Compliance